ouuan/naive-ui/src/time/demos/enUS/index.demo-entry.md

 # Time

-Time provide some basic formation for time.
+Time provides some basic formation for time.

 ## Demos